richardm/richardm.github.io/docs/summaries/bringing-out-the-best-in-people.md

 parent: Summaries
 ---

-# Summary: Bringing out the best in people: How to apply the astonishing power of positive reinforcement
+# Bringing out the best in people: How to apply the astonishing power of positive reinforcement

 _This is one of the first books I read on management, and it introduced me to concepts I still find highly relevant.
 In fact, I quote and reference it in many of my principles.
 This summary introduces many of the key concepts, but it is hardly comprehensive, and I do not have notes (much less the corresponding graphs and charts) for all chapters.
 I highly recommend that new managers and others in leadership roles [buy the full book](https://www.amazon.com/Bringing-Out-Best-People-Reinforcement/dp/1259644901/){:target="\_blank"}._